uinstinct/TextHand/src/assets/guide.md

 - When text is wrapping, the next line is being shifted a little towards the left.
 (*Check the initial preserve indentation value*)

+### Auto Saving

+TextHand will auto-save each value **Settings** into your browser's database *(PouchDB is being used under the hood)*.
+It will save your settings in every 3 seconds you change them.

+This also incudes the font-file that you are uploading.

 ### Randomization